boostercloud/workflows-framework/chapters/chapter01.md

 ## The proposed solution

-This paper will shape all the elements needed to model a unique take on the Process Manager Pattern that borrows (liberally) one idea from the Saga Pattern in order to design a `State Machine` that will be composed of `Tasks`, each one of them with every possible outcome mapped in a way that it will eventually perform a `Outcome event` which represent a final state in a `State Machine`.
+This paper will shape all the elements needed to model a unique take on the Process Manager Pattern that borrows (liberally) one idea from the Saga Pattern in order to design a `State Machine` that will be composed of `Tasks`, each one of them with every possible outcome mapped in a way that it will eventually perform an `Outcome event` which represent a final state in a `State Machine`.